SupeRuier/awesome-active-learning/subfields/batch_mode.md

   Query the most informative samples while preserving the source distribution as much as possible, thus identifying the most uncertain and representative queries.
   Try to minimize the difference between two distributions (maximum mean discrepancy between iid. samples from the dataset and the actively selected samples).
   **Also could be extended to multi-class AL.** (82 citations)
+- [Bayesian Batch Active Learning as Sparse Subset Approximation [2019， NIPS]](https://proceedings.neurips.cc/paper/2019/file/84c2d4860a0fc27bcf854c444fb8b400-Paper.pdf):
+  The key idea is to re-cast batch construction as optimizing a sparse subset approximation to the log posterior induced by the full dataset.

 ## Greedy Selection